Climbing a mountain is not something to be taken lightly. Climbing the highest mountain in Wales is something to be taken even more seriously.

 This is one of the main things that you need to think about before embarking on a climb.
 Clothing-wise, you should make sure you’re wearing hiking boots (preferably ones you’ve worn before, getting blisters halfway up a mountain isn’t ideal!), warm clothes (it’ll get several degrees colder as you get closer to the top), and ideally some waterproof clothing too, as you never know what the British weather can turn into.
 Damp clothing will make the climb a lot more difficult than it needs to be.

 Along with this, you should make sure you’re carrying plenty of water to stay hydrated and snacks to eat along the way.
 Keep your blood sugars raised and keep drinking to try to avoid any dizzy spells.
 The last thing you need when you’re near the top is to feel sick.
+Make sure your gears are also in check, first aid and even trekking poles too!

 Where do you go?

 Climbing a mountain is only half, albeit the bigger half, of the battle.
 You’ll need plenty of rest before and after the trek, so travelling straight back home is probably not the wisest move, especially if you live far away.
 Your best bet is finding a place to stay that is near the beginning of the climb, and spending both the night before and the night after there (or longer if you want to keep looking at your conquest).
+There are lots of accommodation for your North Wales Holidays so you better not worry.

 Why not go one step further by spending some time in North Wales and turning it into a fully-fledged holiday?
 You can relax and rejuvenate after your climb and contemplate the marvel of what you’ve just achieved… potentially with a glass of Welsh wine or a pint of Welsh beer, rounding off the full experience perfectly!